jakebrinkmann/.dotfiles/dots/nvim/.config/nvim/skeletons/markdown/README-gh.md

 ## Contributing  [&#x219F;](#contents)

-No contribution is too small!
+- No contribution is too small!
+- Please submit as many fixes for typos and grammar bloopers as you can!
+- Try to limit each pull request to one change only.

 ## Meta [&#x219F;](#contents)